Google Dialogflow

 If you wish to use another project, you’d need to create a new agent.
 You can easily do so from any existing project by going to the ‘Export and Import’ tab and clicking the ‘EXPORT AS ZIP’ button.

-Under the GOOGLE PROJECT section, click on the name of the Service Account.
+Under the GOOGLE PROJECT section, select the name of the Service Account.
 Getting to the Google Cloud Platform Service Accounts page This will take you to the Google Cloud Platform Service Accounts page.

 In the pop-up, enter your preferred details for this service account, then click Create.
 Creating a service account for your agent